What we do

 English

 As an international school, we have a high proportion of students who are learning English as an additional language and who are at varying stages of their learning journey.
-Aside from French and Greek language lessons, all teaching and learning is carried out in English and through such immersion, pupils tend to use and develop their use of English with proficiency.
-The use of children’s native language is discouraged in school time as over-reliance can lead to missed opportunities to practise and develop English.
-Pupils who join us with little or no English are withdrawn from Greek lessons for their first year in order to learn basic English.
+Aside from Greek language lessons, all teaching and learning is carried out in English and through such immersion, students tend to use and develop their use of English with proficiency.
+The use of children’s native language is discouraged in school time as over-reliance can lead to missed opportunities to practice and develop English.
+Students who join us with little or no English are withdrawn from Greek lessons for their first year in order to learn basic English.
 We offer this for the first year only, due to Ministry of Education requirements.

-Regardless of pupil’s level of fluency in English, we aim to develop their abilities within an integrated programme of speaking, listening, reading and writing.
-Pupils will be given the opportunities to interrelate the requirements of the English curriculum across all subjects.
-The teaching of grammar and sentence construction is taught within a meaningful context to enable pupils to utilize the forms in their own writing.
+Irrespective of a student’s level of fluency in English, we aim to develop their abilities within an integrated program of speaking, listening, reading and writing.
+Students will be given the opportunities to interrelate the requirements of the English curriculum across all subjects.
+The teaching of grammar and sentence construction is taught within interesting, meaningful contexts to enable students to utilize the forms in their own writing.
+Objectives are regularly revisited across different writing opportunities with the aim of developing and eventually mastering the required grammatical constructions demanded by the writing genre.

 Maths

-All year groups in the primary school follow the White Rose Maths Program, which not only meets the aims and objectives of the National Curriculum, but has an approach which reflects the best international practice in the teaching and learning of mathematics.
+All year groups in the primary school follow the White Rose Mathematics Program, which not only meets the aims and objectives of the National Curriculum but has an approach which reflects the best international practice in the teaching and learning of mathematics.
 Our consistent approach throughout the primary school facilitates a deeper learning of mathematics as topics are taught in greater depth to ensure concepts are understood and mastered.
-We also have short daily arithmetic sessions to ensure key skills are being practised.
+We also have regular arithmetic lessons to ensure key skills are being practised and refined.

-When a new area of mathematics is introduced to the children, teachers plan for pupils to practise and develop fluency at an appropriate level of challenge, often with the use of practical resources.
-Learning opportunities are then designed for pupils to apply their skills in a range of ways.
-Pupils are expected to explain their reasoning within problem solving and time is dedicated to teaching this life-long skill rather than the simply pursuing the ‘correct’ answer and following a superficial ‘trick’ to obtain it.
+When a new area of mathematics is introduced to the children, teachers plan for students to practise and develop fluency at an appropriate level of challenge, often with the use of practical resources.
+Learning opportunities are then designed for students to use and apply their skills in a range of ways.
+Students are expected to explain their reasoning within problem solving and time is dedicated to teaching and embedding this life-long skill.
+We achieve this through our CPA (concrete, pictorial, abstract) approach so that within each area of maths, children have a deeper understanding of patterns and relationships that underpin the mathematics used at a more abstract level.
+Areas of maths are also revisited in each year of the primary school so that students can build upon their foundations to extend and develop their knowledge and skills.